axil/numpy-data-types/numpy_data_types.rst

         >>> np.issubdtype(a.dtype, np.floating)
         False

-It works with all native numpy types, but the necessity of this method looks somewhat non-obvious: what’s wrong with good oldisinstance?
+It works with all native NumPy types, but the necessity of this method looks somewhat non-obvious: what’s wrong with good oldisinstance?
 Obviously the complexity of dtypes inheritance structure (they are constructed ‘on the fly’!) didn’t allow to do it according to principle of the least astonishment.

-Yet another method is to use (undocumented, but used in scipy/numpy code bases) np.typecodes dictionary.
+Yet another method is to use (undocumented, but used in SciPy/NumPy code bases) np.typecodes dictionary.
 The tree it represents is way less branchy:

 .. code:: python